tinnlab/scLEAP/README.md

 # scLMCT

-**scLMCT: Single‑Cell Language‑Model‑Guided Cell‑Type Annotation**
+**This is the code base for scLMCT: Single‑Cell Language‑Model‑Guided Cell‑Type Annotation**
-abstract

-> **TL;DR** Train scLMCT on donor‑split tissue data, evaluate against baselines (scGPT, scTab, TOSICA, …), and regenerate all tables/figures with one command.

 ---